mpangburn/IteratorTools/README.md

 ```
 Functions such as `product`, however, are better semantically suited as free functions.
 The free functions in IteratorTools always compute lazily.

-The table below lists the functions provided by Python's itertools and their Swift IteratorTools counterparts.
+The table below lists the functions provided by Python's itertools and their Swift counterparts.

 | itertools                       | Free Function(s)                                            | Method(s)                                 | Notes                              |
 |---------------------------------|-------------------------------------------------------------|-------------------------------------------|------------------------------------|